rodrigoalcarazdelaosa/fisiquimicamente/content/apuntes-2ESO-3ESO/estructura-atomica/index.md

 ---
 title: Estructura atómica
-subtitle: Modelos atómicos, átomos y moléculas
+subtitle: Teoría atómica de Dalton, modelos atómicos, iones e isótopos
-summary: "`PRÓXIMAMENTE` <br> Modelos atómicos, átomos y moléculas."
+summary: "Teoría atómica de Dalton, modelos atómicos, iones e isótopos."
 tags:
 - 2º ESO
 - 3º ESO